 - If the battery is frozen or damaged, do not attempt to jump start the car.

-By following these safety precautions and properly preparing for jump starting, you can successfully revive a dead battery and get back on the road with confidence.
+By following these and properly preparing for jump starting, you can successfully revive a dead battery and get back on the road with confidence.
 Remember, it’s always better to be safe than sorry when dealing with car maintenance issues.

 Connecting the Battery Pack